-- Twitter only supports alternative text for static images.
-You cannot add alternative text for videos or animated GIFs.
-You will need to use old-school techniques, such as a reply tweet, linking to a description, or describing it right in the tweet.
+- Twitter only supports alternative text for static images and animated GIFs (which they refer to simply as GIFs and which are embedded as video).
+You cannot add alternative text for videos.
+You will need to use old-school techniques, such as a reply tweet, linking to a transcript, or describing it right in the tweet.
 I outline more in an old post.

 Embedding Alternative Text in a Tweet

 Remember, this is not an automatic thing.
 You need to add alternative text yourself.
 Here is the basic process now that you have enabled it.